phyleria/Codility-Solutions/README.md

 # Codility Solutions
-THis contains day to day solutions on codility exercises using javascript
+This contains day to day solutions on codility exercises using javascript